St Mary's Church, Ulverston

 Ulverston Parish Church is in Church Walk, Ulverston, Cumbria, England.
 It is an active Anglican parish church in the deanery of Furness, the archdeaconry of Westmorland and Furness, and the diocese of Carlisle.
 Its benefice is united with that of St John, Osmotherley.
 The church is recorded in the National Heritage List for England as a designated Grade II* listed building.

 History

 It is not known when the first church was built on the site.
+The oldest part of the present building is the reset south door, from the 12th century, which accords with a popular (though seemingly unsubstantiated) foundation date of 1111.
 The tower of the present church was built between 1540 and 1560, replacing an earlier church which, it is said, was damaged when its steeple fell following a storm, damaging the rest if the building.
 The church was restored and enlarged in 1804.
 In 1864–66 it was rebuilt, other than the medieval tower, by the Lancaster architect E. G. Paley, providing seating for about 1,400 people.
+Due to the extensive series of 19th century reconstructions, the dating of much of the building is dubious.
+For example, Historic England dates the arcades to the 1804 restoration, while the Church of England regards them as late medieval.
 The successors in Paley's practice, Austin and Paley, extended the chancel, added fittings to the interior, and built a south porch in 1903–04.
 The same firm converted the south chancel aisle into a war memorial in 1923.
 The interior of the church was reordered in 2008–09; this included the provision of a refreshment and meeting area.